 Experienced trekkers can reach the pool of the lower, 24 m high drop.

-Main goddess of Hawaiians – Hi’iaka – fought the evil water spirit of this stream – a giant man-eating lizard (mo’o).
+The main goddess of Hawaiians – Hi’iaka – fought the evil water spirit of this stream – a giant man-eating lizard (mo’o).
 Lizard in agony carved the valley with its tail.

-Hawaiians have a belief that water spirit – mo’o – in a form of lizard still lives in the deep lower pool of Papalaua Falls.
+Hawaiians have a belief that water spirit – mo’o – in a form of a lizard still lives in the deep lower pool of Papalaua Falls.
 He might attack innocents who swim here.
 Similar legends exist about other waterfall pools in Moloka’i, like Moa’ula Falls.

 Very often under the name of Kahiwa Falls there are published images of Papalaua Falls.
 See yourselves – search of "Kahiwa" in Flickr will bring you four images of Papalaua Falls!
-Only one of these images by luck contains also Kahiwa Falls seen to the right from pole.
+Only one of these images by luck contains also Kahiwa Falls seen to the right from the pole.

-If you see under a name of Kahiwa Falls an image of a very high waterfall at the far end of green valley – these for sure are not Kahiwa Falls but rather the Papalaua Falls which are only 1 – 1.2 km away.
+If you see under a name of Kahiwa Falls an image of a very high waterfall at the far end of the green valley – these for sure are not Kahiwa Falls but rather the Papalaua Falls which are only 1 – 1.2 km away.
 Kahiwa Falls fall nearly directly into the ocean!

 The Hawaiian Islands belong to the most remote islands in the world.
-Hawaii are characterised by tropical climate, mountainous relief, volcanism and isolation.
-If compared to most islands in Pacific, several Hawaiian Islands have comparatively large landmass.
+Hawaii is characterized by a tropical climate, mountainous relief, volcanism, and isolation.
+If compared to most islands in the Pacific, several Hawaiian Islands have comparatively large landmasses.
 All these factors have led to the development of numerous impressive and unique natural attractions and some impressive monuments of culture.

-This informative and easy-to-follow guidebook makes the ancient sites of Maui, Molokai and Lanai available to the general public for the first time.
-Grouping th sites by location, the book characterizes the cultural background of five main types of sites: heiau (temples), pohaku (sacred stones), petroglyphs, caves and fishponds.
+This informative and easy-to-follow guidebook makes the ancient sites of Maui, Molokai, and Lanai available to the general public for the first time.
+Grouping the sites by location, the book characterizes the cultural background of five main types of sites: heiau (temples), pohaku (sacred stones), petroglyphs, caves, and fishponds.